salesforce/base-components-recipes/README.md

 #### Customize Labels

 To customize your labels, from Setup, enter Custom Labels in the Quick Find box, then select **Custom Labels**.
-Only English labels are currently supported.
-For more information, see [Custom Labels](https://help.salesforce.com/articleView?id=cl_about.htm&type=5) in Salesforce Help.
+Our labels are shipped in English and can be translated to other languages.
+For more information, see the [Translate Labels](#translate-labels) section below and [Custom Labels](https://help.salesforce.com/articleView?id=cl_about.htm&type=5) in Salesforce Help.

 #### Use Labels